Site Launch Project: 27 Things to Do Before You Go Live

 Chapter 3.
 What copywriters and editors need to do

 Exceptional content is the backbone of your site's success.
 Your website may lack some trendy design elements, but it simply cannot live without valuable and relatable content.
-Here are the things to check for your copywriters and editors before you spend a fortune on content promotion.
+Here is a checklist for your copywriters and editors before you spend a fortune on content promotion.

 3.1 Make sure your content adds value